Where to Add PDE Diffusion in Transformers: Experiments

 \subsection{Experimental Setup}

-We conduct all experiments on the \textbf{Long Range Arena (LRA)} benchmark \cite{tay2020long}, which includes five tasks spanning diverse modalities and challenges.
-Our experimental models integrate the proposed Adaptive PDE Diffusion Layer into a strong, optimized vanilla Transformer baseline.
-We systematically evaluate seven distinct integration positions, as detailed in Table~\ref{tab:pde_positions}, to determine the optimal placement.
+We conduct all experiments on the \textbf{Long Range Arena (LRA)} benchmark \cite{tay2020long,tay2021longrange}, which includes five tasks spanning diverse modalities and challenges.
+Our models integrate the proposed PDE diffusion layer into a strong, optimized vanilla Transformer baseline, following common architectural and training practices \cite{devlin2019bert,liu2019roberta,raffel2020exploring}.
+We systematically evaluate the seven canonical insertion positions defined in Table~\ref{tab:positions} to determine where locality should be introduced.
 All models were trained on NVIDIA A100-80GB GPUs, with reproducibility ensured by fixing random seeds.
-Comprehensive details regarding the datasets, task-specific model configurations, unified training hyperparameters, and the software/hardware environment are provided in \textbf{Appendix A} to ensure full transparency and reproducibility of our work.
+Additional dataset, configuration, and training details are provided in Appendix~\ref{sec:supplementary}.